vmware-labs/webassembly-language-runtimes/python/examples/embedding/wasi-command-rs/README.md

 This example is really simple and adopted from `pyo3`'s documentation on [calling Python from Rust](https://pyo3.rs/v0.18.3/python_from_rust).

-It's main purpose is to show how to configure the build and dependencies.
+Its main purpose is to show how to configure the build and dependencies.

 # Build and dependencies